Lots of people ask, “Are there sandy beaches in Greece?” – Yes! There are! Here is the list of where to find the best sandy beaches in Greece.

 Balos Beach, Crete

 This fantastic white and pink sand beach in Greece is one of the most visited places on Crete Island and for a great reason.
-Surrounded by a magnificent mountainous scape, this beach is a sea lagoon with super shallow emerald waters that gives you the impression of being in the Caribbean.
+Surrounded by a magnificent mountainous scape, this beach is a sea lagoon with super shallow emerald waters that give you the impression of being in the Caribbean.

 It’s possible to reach Balos either by boat or after a fun car ride on the border of a cliff and a 20-minute hike under the sun, so don’t forget to bring your hat and cold drinks to make the walk there easier.